wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

 https://hub.docker.com/_/eclipse-mosquitto

 Eclipse Mosquitto provides an MQTT-broker that can run on the device as a Docker Container.
 Installation is included with the docker-compose file.
-As of Mosquitto MQTT version > 2.0.0, it defaults to "local mode", meaning that the server is only available locally on the machine.
+As of Mosquitto MQTT version > 2.0.0, it defaults to "local only mode", it is a security feature that ensures that the MQTT-broker only operates locally if nothing else is specified.
 To enable external communication, we have to include a port listener to the broker in the configuration file.

 Note: make sure that the Docker-container is running:
 ```